fmv1992/data_sciences_challenge_01/output/output.md

       It also allows the specification of the number of clusters to be found.
       This is seen as drawback sometimes.
 Yet I think that it can be overcome with successively running the algorithm with a different cluster number.
       Also it tends to yield clusters with similar size.
-This is may be a desired characteristic in a business setting for example, where investment of resources (time and capital) may be applied to each cluster of clients.
-In such cases one does not want to invest those in a cluster just to find out that it aggregates to just 1% of their clientele.
+This may be a desired characteristic in a business setting for example, where investment of resources (time and capital) may be applied to a cluster of clients.
+In such cases one does not want to invest those in a cluster just to find out that it aggregates to just a few individuals of their clientele.

 1. **Present metrics of perfomance for the chosen algorithm.**
     * In this case the silhouette analysis was performed to assess the